eggjs/egg-bin/README.md

 Using [mocha] with [thunk-mocha] to run test.

+[power-assert] is recommend to used as `assert` library, and [intelli-espower-loader] will be auotoload.

 You can set `TESTS` env to set the tests directory, it support [glob] grammar.

 ```bash